 Children at Slingsby are encouraged to develop a lifelong love of reading.
 We like to choose texts that may be perceived as ‘outside their comfort zone’ to broaden their literary experiences.
 Learning is linked to stories and texts wherever possible and ideas are formulated throughout the week using talk, reading and writing to improve the basic skills of all children.

-We use discrete phonic teaching as a starting point (Jolly Phonics) – Phonics policy 2019-2020 SCPS.
+We use discrete phonic teaching as a starting point (Little Wandle Phonics) – Phonics and early reading policy January 2022

 - Handwriting and presentation of work is of a high standard across all subjects to ensure consistency.

 - Writing shows an improved use of skill in sentence construction, structure of writing and grammar.

 - Children know from effective marking and feedback what their target is.

 - Subject design is bespoke, effective and enables children to show progress.